Motorcycle helmet in India – All in one buying guide

 To summarize, please keep these things in mind

-1. Always opt for full face helmet
+1. Always opt for full face covering helmet types

 2. Obey rules and follow laws of the land